 Jawa Power in cooperation with community in Bhinor village founded KSU (Cooperative) Bhinor Jaya Abadi in 2005 .
 The cooperative currently has 200 members and provides assistance in the form of loans and coaching to the communities to run their small businesses.
 There are various businesses currently being run by the communities such as handcrafting and fisheries.
 To improve the credentials of the cooperative, Jawa Power also hires the cooperative as contractor to provide gardening and cleaning services at the power plant.
 The cooperative is now able to compete with others to get similar contracts from other power plants in Paiton.

-In addition, Jawa Power is currently providing quidance and support to wood crafters at Selobanteng village in business development and they have established a cooperative called Selobanteng Jati Makmur.
+Jawa Power is also providing quidance and support to wood crafters at Selobanteng village in business development and they have established a cooperative called Selobanteng Jati Makmur.

 Development of Alternative Energy

 Jawa Power is also focusing on development of alternative energy in order to improve the environment and health of the community.
 Most of the community members own cows.
 The biological waste from the cows can be put into a process to generate methane or biogas.
 The biogas can be utilized for cooking and fueling a lamp.
 This way, the community can save money normally allocated for buying kerosene or elpiji (liquid petroleum gas).
-Jawa Power has built 14 biogas units which are situated in 3 different villages.
-It is planned to build 40 more units within 2013 in various villages within the Paiton area.
+Jawa Power built 70 biogas units in 2013.
+In 2014, Jawa Power is targeting to build another 100 units.

-Microhydro is also one of the alternative sources of energy which Jawa Power is presently developing, in addition to the biogas.
+Microhydro is also one of the alternative sources of energy which Jawa Power continues developing, in addition to the biogas.
 Microhydro has been chosen because of its low investment cost and the continously available river flow.
 A microhydro pilot project has been constructed and handed over to the community in Kedung Sumur village at the end of August 2012.
-Its power capacity of 1,900 watts is sufficient to light up 15 to 20 houses in the nearby village.
-Another two microhydro units are being constructed in different location.
-The plan is to develop 5 more units in 2013.
-With this program, Jawa Power aims to support the community which currently have no access to electricity from the national grid.
+Its power capacity of 1,900 watts is sufficient to light up 15 to 20 houses in the village.
+With this program, Jawa Power aims to support the community which have no access to electricity from the national grid.
 The Company built 10 microydro units within 2013 and plans to build another 10 in 2014.